albatraus/Spring-Docker-MySQL/README.md

 ### Running the Application

-1. Clone this repository
+1. Create your Spring project using Spring Initializer and insert the docker-compose and Dockerfile inside the Root folder of the project
+2. Adjust the files depending on your needs (dbName user and passwords)
+3. Add your ddls to the schema.sql
-2. Navigate to project directory
+4. Navigate to project directory
-3. Run the following command:
+5. Run the following command:

 ```bash
 docker-compose up --build